tytydraco/yessleep/out/My_great_grandmother_kept_saying_she_was_gonna_Get_Me.md

 I had no life is what I’m trying to say.

-A girl in the sixth grade should have a life.
+A girl in the sixth grade ought to have a life.
 My family life was no life.
 I questioned whether they were even capable of being classified as a life form.
+Some kind of batch of defective fucknuts is what they were if you asked Grammy.

 My family was no bowl of fruit, no walk in the park.
 It was a horror show.
 It was Halloween every goddamn day, and they were made up for the make up, what, with the fake butt implants, the fake titties, the fillers and botard.

 “Beauty is always natural, Dolores.”

 “Yes, Grammy Carrie.”

+“Those shallow fuckwits downstairs, Dolores?
+I lived long enough to be broad enough to admit I shat out a bad bunch of bananas.”

+My fam?
+Jesus.

 I don’t know who they thought they were, but we had a very strange background of gypsies from Transylvania with a little hillbilly thrown in, I think it was on my great, great grandfather, Heinz McMuggin’s side